ipfs/js-ipfs/packages/ipfs-message-port-server/README.md

 It assumes `ipfs-message-port-client` on the other end, however it is not strictly necessary anything compling with wire protocol will do.

-It provides following API subseset:
+It provides following API subset:

 - [`ipfs.dag`](https://github.com/ipfs/js-ipfs/blob/master/docs/core-api/DAG.md)
 - [`ipfs.block`](https://github.com/ipfs/js-ipfs/blob/master/docs/core-api/BLOCK.md)